ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 ================

 We can now use the ``mysql`` client on the host machine (you will need to install this if you do not already have it) to connect to the MySQL server running inside the container.
-Connect using the client to the IP address of the virtual machine, using the port number we exposed in the application config.
+Connect using the client to the IP address of the virtual machine, using the port number we exposed in the application configuration.
 Our example MySQL image sets the ``root`` user password to ``clusterhq`` so we'll connect to MySQL using those credentials and specify the IP address of the virtual machine as the host.

 .. code-block:: console